Data-Driven Integration Kernels for Interpretable Nonlocal Operator Learning: Parametric Kernel Families

 \textbf{Gaussian Kernel}.
 A Gaussian kernel localizes integration around a preferred coordinate value:

 where $\mu$ is the kernel center, $\sigma > 0$ controls the width, and $\|\cdot\|$ denotes the Euclidean norm when $s = \mathbf{x}$.

-\textbf{Mixture-of-Gaussians Kernel.} To allow bimodal or antagonistic structure, we consider mixtures of Gaussian kernels with learned scalar weights $w_1,w_2$ that may be positive or negative.
-Negative weights enable one component to suppress the influence of another.
-A two-component mixture is defined as:
+\textbf{Mixture-of-Gaussians Kernel.} To allow limited bimodal or antagonistic structure, we represent mixture-of-Gaussians kernels using two Gaussian components with learned scalar weights $w_1,w_2$ that may be positive or negative.
+Negative weights enable one component to suppress the influence of the other.
+The resulting kernel is defined as:

 where $\mu_1,\mu_2$ are component centers, $\sigma_1,\sigma_2 \in [0.1,2.0]$ are component widths (clamped for numerical stability), and $\|\cdot\|$ denotes the Euclidean norm when $s = \mathbf{x}$.

 \textbf{Top-Hat Kernel.} The top-hat kernel represents uniform averaging over a bounded interval of the integration domain.
 It is implemented as a product of two sigmoid functions for differentiability: